bguiz/angular-ember-compare/content/mvc/models-discussion.md

 - AngularJs uses dirty checking:
     - Dead simple syntax (identical to POJSOs)
-    - Incurs a heavy performance penalty when number of models for model complexity becomes large
+    - Incurs a heavy performance penalty when number of models is large, or when for models are complex
 - EmberJs uses wrapper objects with accessors
     - More complex, verbose syntax
     - Incurs a much lighter performance penalty when number of models for model complexity becomes large